Dorapower/Py-PL0-Interpreter/README.md

 A PL/0 Parser implemented in Python

 ## Grammar
-The grammer is based on wikipedia's [PL/0](https://en.wikipedia.org/wiki/PL/0) page.
+The grammar is based on wikipedia's [PL/0](https://en.wikipedia.org/wiki/PL/0) page.
 ```ebnf
 program = block "." ;